 - The good (great) content creators will shine – so many brands haven’t caught on yet.
 But they will want the great creators as they realize that good content is important.
 I subscribe to the 10x principle – (your content must be 10 times better than anyone else’s), and I’m still trying to live up to that!

 Digital Marketer Gary Meldrum:

 Gary Meldrum is Co-owner and Director, Strategic Development, at g[squared], a marketing and advertising agency in Edmonton, Canada.
 He works with a broad range of clients from all sectors of the economy and helps them develop a strong online presence through digital marketing strategies.
-His expertise lies in the development of digital strategies, marketing automation, and the monitoring and evaluation of results.
 Gary has a B.Comm. in Marketing from Dalhousie University in Halifax, Canada.
 His Linkedin profile is here.

 © Communicate Influence.
 Please see Communicate Influence’s Terms and Conditions for information on sharing, adapting or attributing content.